Students

 Dear Parent(s),

-Your son’s 1st Semester GPA and grades are now final and can be found in PowerSchool.
-To access grades, please use these instructions:
+Your son’s 1st quarter grades are now final and can be found in PowerSchool.
+Please Note: These are progress grades only and are not included in your son’s official transcript.
+Given that quarter grades are progress grades only, we do not send quarter report cards.
+To access 1st quarter grades, please use these instructions:

 Order info